cryptobuks1/Crown-PHP-Tools/README.md

 ## "listtransactions.php" Function
 For non wordpress use, this function will show the last 50 transactions made from the admin/owerner wallet.
 For wordpress use, this function shows the logged in user their last n number of transactions.

 ## "getbalance.php" Function
 For non wordpress use, this function will show the total balance of the admin/owerner wallet.
-For wordpress use, this function shows the logged in users account balance
+For wordpress use, this function shows the logged in users account balance.

 ## "getblockcount.php" Function
 Simple getblockcount command which returns current blockchain height.

 ## "masternodecount.php" Function
 Simple masternode(count) command to show the amount of masternodes opperating on the network.

 ## "systemnodecount.php" Function
 Simple systemnode(count) command to show the amount of masternodes opperating on the network.

+## "mnbudgetpassing.php" Function
+Shows projected passing proposals.

+## "mnbudgetnextsblock.php" Function
+Shows the next superblock height.